akirosingh/academic_website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Adam Kirosingh (CURE:Oh:Sing) is currently a PhD candidate in the [Jagannathan lab](https://med.stanford.edu/jagannathan-lab.html) working to uncover the immune mechanisms behind maternal immunity to malaria through successive pregnancies.
+Adam Kirosingh (CURE-Oh-Sing) is currently a PhD candidate in the [Jagannathan lab](https://med.stanford.edu/jagannathan-lab.html) working to uncover the immune mechanisms behind maternal immunity to malaria through successive pregnancies.
 By generating large datasets from patient samples  to drive hypothesis driven experiments he will guide vaccination efforts to protect pregnant mothers and their children.

 What you won't find out on his {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}} is that Adam enjoys [rock climbing](https://instagram.com/memoradam), [reading](https://www.goodreads.com/user/show/51047534-adam-kirosingh), and [being outdoors](https://www.strava.com/athletes/15203384).